 I’m interested in therapy, what’s the next step?

-The first step is to have a free of charge, no obligation consultation, the consultation can be held face to face or online.
+The first step is to have a free of charge, no obligation consultation which is held over the phone, online or face to face where applicable.

 How do I make an appointment for my consultation?